openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 - `log_path` - path to store training logs
 - `optimizer` - Adam or SGD
 - `save_dir` - dir to save checkpoints
-- `train_paths` - list of paths from where get training data (if more than one path is specified, datasets are concatenated).
+- `train_paths` - list of paths from where to get training data (if more than one path is specified, datasets are concatenated).
 If one wants to concatenate more than one instance of the desirable dataset, this dataset should be specified several times.
-- `train_transforms_list` - similiar to `val_transforms_list`
+- `train_transforms_list` - similar to `val_transforms_list`
 - `epochs` - number of epochs to train

 One can use some pretrained models.
 Right now two models are available: